csound/csound/mingw64/README.md

 ## Plain Build

 1. Install the x86_64 version of [msys2](http://msys2.github.io/).
 Follow the pacman setup instructions carefully.
-2. Using pacman, install the following additional development tools and libraries:
+2. Using pacman, install the following additional development tools and libraries (not all of these tools are needed in order to build Csound.
+It depends on what 3rd party tools you require.
+For example, luajit, boost, fltk, eigen3, hdf5, fluidsynth, libwebsockets, etc. are all optional):
   * mingw-w64-x86_64-toolchain
   * make
   * autoconf